Ruth Madeley

-Ruth Madeley (born 4 August 1987) is a British actress known for her roles in Years and Years, The Rook and Doctor Who.
-She was born with spina bifida and has worked with the charity Whizz-Kidz for much of her life.
+Ruth Madeley is a British actress known for her roles in Years and Years, The Rook and Doctor Who.
+In 2026 she plays her first lead role, in the BBC One apocalyptic drama TV series The Rapture.
+She was born with spina bifida and has worked with the charity Whizz Kidz for much of her life.
 She was nominated for a television BAFTA in 2016 for her work in Don't Take My Baby.

-Early life
+Early life and education

-Madeley was born in Westhoughton, and was diagnosed with spina bifida six weeks before she was born.
-She has an older sister named Liz.
+Ruth Madeley was born in Westhoughton, and was diagnosed with spina bifida six weeks before she was born.
+She has an older sister named Elizabeth.
 Her father worked in customer services and her mother was a nurse.
-When Madeley was 5 years old, the charity Whizz-Kidz provided funding for a custom wheelchair for her.
-Madeley actively volunteered for Whizz-Kidz throughout her childhood and was part of the Kidz Board youth panel.
-As part of her work with Whizz-Kidz, at the age of 13, she visited Cherie Blair at 10 Downing Street to discuss fundraising and awareness.
+When Madeley was 5 years old, the charity Whizz Kidz provided funding for a custom wheelchair for her.
+Madeley volunteered for Whizz Kidz throughout her childhood and was part of the Kidz Board youth panel.
+As part of her work with Whizz Kidz, at the age of 13, she visited Cherie Blair at 10 Downing Street to discuss fundraising and awareness.
 At 14, she received another wheelchair from the charity.

-When she was 13, while a student at Mount St. Joseph, Farnworth, she was awarded the Princess Diana Memorial Award for young people.
+When she was 13, while a pupil at Mount St Joseph School, Farnworth, she was awarded the Princess Diana Memorial Award for young people.
 In 2004, aged 17, she was awarded the first Bolton Wanderers' Community Hero award.

 Madeley attended Thornleigh Salesian College and later studied English and creative writing with a focus on scriptwriting at Edge Hill University, and graduated with a First Class Honours degree.